chisNaN/ubuntu-on-macbook12/README.md

 Create the bootable ubuntu usb with unetbootin.
 Plug the usb, boot your mac holding "alt" stroke and choose EFI boot at the right.
-Choose "Try ubuntu"
+Choose "Try ubuntu".

-Launch a terminal and execute the following commands
+Once the in the live session launch a terminal and execute the following commands

 ```bash
 sudo su